-This course is the next level to Wood Technology I with more sophisticated techniques put into practice.
-Individual design and fabrication will be expected and nurtured along with a more complete understanding of the woodshop and through the use of jigs and more complex joinery.
+This course is the next level of Wood Technology I with more sophisticated techniques put into practice.
+Individual design and fabrication will be expected and nurtured along with a more complete understanding of the woodshop using jigs and more complex joinery.